The Hunter (Blondie album): Background

+For the brief North American tour (July to August 1982) to promote the Hunter album, Infante was replaced with session musician Eddie Martinez.

 The song "For Your Eyes Only" was originally written for the 1981 James Bond film of the same name.
 The producers of the film, however, favored a track composed by Bill Conti and Michael Leeson and asked Blondie to record that song instead.
 When Blondie declined, the Conti/Leeson song was passed on to Sheena Easton.
 Blondie opted to release their song (written by Harry and Stein) on The Hunter.

 Two singles were released from the album, "Island of Lost Souls" and "War Child" (the latter of which was also released as a 12″ extended version).
 "Danceaway" was planned for release as a single in Canada (backed with "For Your Eyes Only"), but was issued only extremely briefly before the single was withdrawn.
 Videos for "Island of Lost Souls" and "English Boys" were produced.

 In the liner notes to the 2001 reissue of The Hunter, producer Mike Chapman stated, "I knew that we were in a different and far less accessible artistic space.
 And that worried me.
 I could tell that things were different now, and I knew that this would be the last Blondie album."

 Release and reception

 The album peaked at No.9 in the UK, No.15 in Australia and No.33 in the US.
-Compared to Blondie's three previous albums with Mike Chapman as producer (Parallel Lines, Eat to the Beat and Autoamerican), The Hunter proved to be a disappointment, both commercially and critically.
+Compared to Blondie's three previous albums with Mike Chapman as producer (Parallel Lines, Eat to the Beat and Autoamerican), The Hunter proved to be a disappointment, both commercially and critically, with mixed reviews.

 Six months after its release, the band splintered.
 The summer Tracks Across America Tour '82 was set to promote the album but turned out to be unsuccessful.
 The band's European tour which was due to follow in autumn was cancelled.